 Every company where people are likely to work in a tank, boiler pit, sewer, silo, pipeline, or other confined space not meant for continuous occupancy needs its own rescue plan.
 Since retiring from fire services last year, Kenyon has kept busy with his company, Dynamic Rescue, which provides confined space rescue services and trains workers and first responders in confined space entry and rescue.

 Facilities personnel at Vancouver Coastal Health have long been aware of confined space hazards and safety procedures.
 But when they hired Kenyon and his team, they identified all spaces considered “confined” and potentially hazardous and underwent extensive training and rescue drills.

-caught up with the hospital’s assistant chief engineer Martin Gotel, his team had just inspected six manholes, a task that set the “game plan” in motion.
+When COS caught up with the hospital’s assistant chief engineer Martin Gotel, his team had just inspected six manholes, a task that set the “game plan” in motion.
 Workers wore harnesses and other PPE, set up a tripod and winch and ventilated the area.
 When all was clear, they entered the space but stayed in constant communication with the permanent hall watch rescue person.

 “We always have a person standing there,” says Gotel, “not just someone available by radio.
 There’s always someone, and that person is continually monitoring the environment with the gas monitor.”